Broker Check

 What Exactly is an IRA?

 An IRA is simply a set of rules governing annual contributions, transfer and rollover activities, distributions, and tax consequences associated with an investment.
 Think of these rules as an umbrella—underneath the umbrella is the actual investment itself.
-There are three basic types of IRAs-- Traditional, Roth and Rollover.

 1 Source: Employee Benefit Research Institute, 2004